udaan-iitt/editions/2024_Spring/puppet-show.md

 **How would you describe your tenure looking back at it now?**

+*As Academic Affairs Secretary:*
 I don't see much happening during my overall tenure.
 All the new initiatives still need to be approved in meetings.
 From supplementary examinations to maintaining 75% attendance, all of them must be adequately reviewed and approved by the faculties.
 Currently, I am trying for PAL, supplementary examinations, and 75% attendance, which will be discussed in the upcoming meetings.
 If not, then the forthcoming secretary should work on this.
 They agreed to a 6-month internship for 2022 batch students, and I still need to check whether they will implement it.
 Minors will also start in the upcoming academic year.
 We started a policy club this academic year, which should have been initiated in the previous academic year.
 Credit for finally getting it started goes to Dheeraj, Ratna Shree, and the MPP students.
-Faculty advisors need to assist the students correctly, and I submitted a clear report on this matter to the Dean, sir.
+Faculty advisors must assist the students correctly, and I submitted a clear report on this matter to the Dean.
 Library timings got extended, and for that, I want to thank the Library Advisory Committee and the staff.
 There were many other things that happened in this academic year, and most of them were not because of me.
 I was not a good Academic Affairs Secretary.
 There are still many pending tasks that need to be completed as soon as possible.

 During my tenure, the curriculum was changed, and the credit for that goes to the previous Academic Affairs Secretary (Dheeraj) because he had constantly asked the faculties about it.

+*As Excelsior Club Coordinator:*
+We helped the students in taking the CAT test series at low cost by talking with the company.
+One of the highlights was the session taken by Debeshee Das.
+The session was beneficial for students who want to pursue higher education abroad.
+One more session was by Prathyusha, where she spoke about CAT and preparation tips.
+I want to thank all the speakers who helped this club in conducting sessions.
+Many sessions are planned, and we are trying to schedule them in the upcoming weeks.

 - - -